Jordan Cameron: Cleveland Browns

+In the 2014 season, Cameron had 24 receptions for 424 yards and two touchdowns in ten games.

 Miami Dolphins

 Cameron signed a two-year, $15 million (with $5 million guaranteed) deal with the Miami Dolphins on March 12, 2015.
+In the 2015 season, he had 35 receptions for 386 yards and three touchdowns.
 He was placed on injured reserve on November 5, 2016, after suffering a season-ending concussion injury.
+He appeared in three games and had one touchdown in the 2016 season.

 On March 10, 2017, after suffering four concussions in six seasons, Cameron announced his retirement from the NFL.